Top Market News: What Happened In Investing Today

 Retail Watch

-After rooting around in different indices and ETFs, I have come to realize that my definition of "retail" is pretty loose.
-For example, I consider Home Depot a retailer as well as a cyclical consumer goods and services company.
-I do this because Home Depot operates stores where I, a consumer, buy goods.
+After rooting around in various indices and ETFs, I have come to realize that my definition of "retail" is pretty loose.
+For example, I consider Home Depot (NYSE:HD) a retailer as well as a cyclical consumer goods and services company.
+This is because Home Depot operates stores where I, a consumer, buy goods.
 It does also supply contractors, which is maybe why I can't find it among the holdings of the XRT.
 (The SEC appears to at least partially take my side, classifying it as retail - lumber & other building materials dealers.)

 Now that that's out of the way, let's just look at the back of the envelope on two earnings headlines today.

-- Home Depot higher on earnings beat: Setting the quarter aside for a second, Home Depot (HD) has shown consistent sales growth for the past five years, with COGS in lock step, a slower SG&A expense growth rate, and increasing net income.
+- Home Depot higher on earnings beat: Setting the quarter aside for a second, Home Depot has shown consistent sales growth for the past five years, with COGS in lockstep, a slower SG&A expense growth rate, and increasing net income.
 The most adventurous thing that jumps out at a glance is an increase in financial leverage, but nothing wild there.
-Something keeps me from classifying HD in the same league as Macy's, and maybe it's that demand for home repair items would intuitively be less volatile than demand for fashionable clothes and appliances.
+Something keeps me from classifying HD in the same league as Macy's (NYSE:M), and maybe it's that demand for home repair items would intuitively be less volatile than demand for fashionable clothes and appliances.
 It's sort of a natural law that homes depreciate.

-- Dick's plummets after comparable sales fall short: Starting at the top line we have more volatile but also higher revenue growth for Dick's relative to HD in the past five years, with COGS and SG&A rising faster than revenue for Dick's.
-Operating income's been on a downtrend for a few years.
-Net income's been volatile with no convincing five year trend in either direction.
+- Dick's plummets after comparable sales fall short: Starting at the top line, we have more volatile but also higher revenue growth for Dick's (NYSE:DKS) relative to HD in the past five years, with COGS and SG&A rising faster than revenue for Dick's.
+Operating income has been on a downtrend for a few years.
+Net income has been volatile, with no convincing five-year trend in either direction.
 Sports equipment depreciates, too, but you don't have to replace it.
-On a P/E basis Dick's is cheaper than Home Depot, and maybe this is why.
+On a P/E basis, Dick's is cheaper than Home Depot, and maybe this is why.
 Sporting goods stores lost ground in sympathy with Dick's.

 For some perspective on what makes a retailer, here are the top 10 members of the S&P Retail Select Industry Index.